-After wakeup from LLS, the device returns to the run mode from which LLS was entered (either normal RUN or VLPR) with a pending LLWU module interrupt.
-If LLS was entered from VLPR mode, then the MCU will begin VLPR entry shortly after wake-up.
+After wakeup from LLS, the device returns to normal RUN mode with a pending LLWU module interrupt.
 In the LLWU interrupt service routine (ISR), the user can poll the LLWU module wake-up flags to determine the source of the wakeup.